ingogriebsch/spring-hateoas-siren/README.md

 }
 ```

-When this module renders a `PagedModel`, it will not

-* map custom properties of the paged model (if it has some because it is subclassed).

 ### Link
-When this module renders a `Link`, it will
+If this module renders a `Link`, it will
 * map links having a http method equal to `GET` to Siren [links][Siren Entity Link].
 * map affordances corresponding to a link to Siren [actions][Siren Entity Action].

+If this module renders a `Link`, it will not
+* map any links having a http method not equal to `GET`.
+* distinguish between templated and not templated links.

+#### Example: Serialize a link having affordances
 _A sample person object_
 ```
 class Person {